Code-Institute-Submissions/bukiedow-CMED/README.md

 * The entire body of the website is consistent in design, the background is fluid, smooth scroll is evident and there are no elements lapping or outside the website’s borders.

 Overall, this site was tested thus;
-* HTML code is run and tested at   [W3CHTMLVALIDATOR]: https://validator.w3.org/ with minimal warnings.
+* HTML code is run and tested at   W3CHTMLVALIDATOR [https://validator.w3.org/] with minimal warnings.
-* CSS code is run and tested at [W3CJIGSAWCSSVALIDATOR]: https://jigsaw.w3.org/css-validator/ with no errors but warnings about using other vendors such as webkit.
+* CSS code is run and tested at W3CJIGSAWCSSVALIDATOR [https://jigsaw.w3.org/css-validator/] with no errors but warnings about using other vendors such as webkit.
-* Javascript is run and tested at [JSHint] : https://jshint.com/ with minimal warnings about editions.
+* Javascript is run and tested at JSHint [https://jshint.com/] with minimal warnings about editions.
 * Family members and friends viewed the site and provided feedback on bugs and any issues.
 * The Website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.
 * The website was tested on a variety of devices such as Desktop, Laptop, iPad mini, iPhone 7, iPhone 8, iPhoneX and Nokia E30.